 But at first, Giuseppe’s mother was afraid to ring our door bell!
 If people saw her come here, they would talk!
 My response?
 “Who cares?
 We’re not doing anything wrong!”
 Imagine if she’d been coming to a Bible study!
 It’s hard to reach out in the villages.
 Fear of what others think, and might say, dominates their thoughts and lives.

-I wanted to recount this story to help us remember that sometimes it doesn’t take much to touch someone’s life.
+I recount this story to help us remember that sometimes it doesn’t take much to touch someone’s life.

 Because one of our greatest needs, after all, is to have someone who cares about us.
 Someone willing to help.